 As communities across the United States struggle to resist the ongoing opioid epidemic, medication-assisted treatments, such as suboxone treatment, provide long-awaited relief to those suffering from an opioid use disorder.
 When left untreated, opioid abuse can lead to respiratory or cardiac arrest, the contraction of a viral infection, and overdose.

 Suboxone works by combining buprenorphine, an opioid, with naloxone which is an opioid antagonist.
 This medication effectively reduces cravings and the likelihood of relapse while assisting in the continuation of professional addiction treatment.
 Although suboxone is highly beneficial towards the treatment of opioid use disorders, it is at risk for abuse; therefore, clinical supervision is necessary.

-If you or a loved one is suffering from an opioid use disorder, the professionals at Harmony Recovery Group want to help.
+If you or a loved one is suffering from an opioid use disorder, the professionals at Harmony Health Group want to help.
 Our team consists of treatment specialists who are experienced in opioid addiction and recovery.
 As experts in the field, we strive to provide quality treatment to all those in need by implementing scientifically-proven treatment techniques in combination with personalized, compassionate care.
 You are not alone.
-Contact us at Harmony Recovery Group today to see if suboxone treatment is right for you.
+Contact us at Harmony Health Group today to see if suboxone treatment is right for you.